KarapandzaF/notes-share/content/Trips/Japan Trip.md

 ![[Pasted image 20250323183636.png]]

 *Notes:*
 We missed it last time because it was closed....
 This time we really have to check it out.
 It's in that sky scraper district which we found really impressive around Tokyo Station.
-We just really need to double check at what times they are open
+We just really need to double check at what times they are open so we don't go again only to see that it's closed.

-**Stuff that's more me specific (geeky) in Tokyo:**
+### Stuff that's more me specific (geeky) in Tokyo:

 **Yushakobo:**
 ![[Pasted image 20250323182856.png]]